mattyoung101/musicvis3d/README.md

 # COSC3000 Major Project: Computer Graphics
 _by Matt Young_

+This is a semi real-time 3D audio visualisation using OpenGL.
+The visualisation consists of offline spectral data that is rendered in real-time in the form of 3D bars.
+A multitude of graphics techniques are used,
+including: quaternion camera animation, camera shake using Simplex noise under fractal Brownian motion, a skybox, and a post-processing stage that implements chromatic aberration.
+The application is written in a mix of C++ (for rendering) and Python (for DSP).
+The spectrum of bars is computed using the Fast Fourier Transform.

 This is my major project in computer graphics for COSC3000, done during UQ Sem 1 2024.
 The code itself is based on a fork of the graphics minor project, completed earlier in the semester.

+For more information, see [paper/major.pdf](paper/major.pdf).

 ## Building and running
 You will need the following tools/libraries: